There are a number of ways to invest and make money in real estate. For example, you could:

 Here are the key things you need to know about REITs.

 - REITs can be public or private companies.
-Public companies are traded in financial markets and have a ticker symbol just like stocks, mutual funds, and ETFs.
+Public companies are traded in financial markets and have a ticker symbol just like a stock.

 - There are two types of REITs.
 Equity REITs purchase real estate with the purpose of making money from the leasing/rental of those properties.
 Mortgage REITs make money from the purchase and sale of mortgages used to secure real estate.

 - Equity REITs are the most popular type of Real Estate Investment Trust.
-In general, these companies own, operate and manage large office complexes, apartment buildings, shopping malls, medical facilities, and strip malls. (to name a few)
+In general, these companies own, operate and manage large office complexes, apartment buildings, and strip malls. (to name a few)

 - Dividends are generally taxed as ordinary income.